The Little Green Schoolhouse is...

 A Place to Grow.

+Our new studio space is separate from our home and established just for offering classes for the local community.
 We believe children thrive in a healthy environment.
-We are licensed by the state of Kansas and meet all fire safety.
 All teachers are KBI background checked and meet pediatric CPR/First Aid training requirements.
-We consume 90% organic food and hormone-free milk.
 We use natural/organic, non-hazardous cleaners.